manasiadhav/RPA-Bot-Monitoring-Dashboard/README.md

-# RPA Bot Analytics Dashboard
+# RPA Bot Monitoring System

 A full-stack analytics dashboard for monitoring and analyzing RPA bot performance.
 Built with React, Flask, and Machine Learning.